mattaschmann/home-game/README.md

 3. Paste the access token and click **Save Bitly Settings**.
 4. If needed, click **Clear Bitly Settings** to remove local Bitly config from this browser.

+## Player Venmo links (optional)

+- Open Player Settings by clicking a player's name to add their Venmo handle (you can include or omit the `@`).
+- Handles sync just like other player data, so collaborators in Firebase sessions see the same info.
+- The Settlement view shows a Venmo icon next to each player with a handle; tapping it opens the correct pay/request flow with the owed amount pre-filled (deep link on mobile with a venmo.com fallback on desktop).
+- Leave the handle blank if the player doesn't use Venmo; no links are shown for them.

 ## Tech stack

 - React 19
 - Vite
+- TypeScript tooling (tsconfig + editor type checking for the JSX files)
 - `gh-pages` for deployment

 ## Scripts